yohannesHL/kafka-public-transport-optimization/README.md

 #### To run the `consumer`:

-** NOTE **: Do not run the consumer until you have reached Step 6!
 1. `cd consumers`
 2. `virtualenv venv`
 3. `. venv/bin/activate`
 4. `pip install -r requirements.txt`
 5. `python server.py`

-Once the server is running, you may hit `Ctrl+C` at any time to exit.